-This course is designed to develop a high level of proficiency in spoken Spanish.
+Designed to develop a high level of proficiency in spoken Spanish.
 Aims at further developing listening and speaking skills while learning more advanced language functions and lexicon.
 Discussions are based on current issues affecting our world.
 A wide variety of media resources will be used, such as newspapers, television, radio, and video.
 Prerequisite: Any 300-level Spanish courses, Completion of a Study Abroad program in Spanish, or Instructor Consent.

-SPA 311 Reading and Writing in Spanish
+SPA 311 Reading and Writing in Spanish 3 units